The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

   );
 }

-// A component can be made up of other components const InstagramPost = ({ src, text }) => {
+// A component can be "composed" of other components const InstagramPost = ({ src, text }) => {
   return (
     <div className="instagram-post-card">